dburriss/dburriss.github.io/_drafts/2021-08-22-reliable-api-part1.md

 ## The naive design

-For this you coded up the following.
-A simple call to a backend API which deserializes the request, checks against some predefined rules and looks-up the best supplier, persists the order, and finally sends the purchase order off to the suppliers API.
+For this, you coded up the following.
+A simple call to a backend API that deserializes the request, checks against some predefined rules and looks up the best supplier, persists the order, and finally sends the purchase order off to the supplier API.

 ![Starting design](../img/posts/2021/2021-08-18-06-04-52.png)